vasvir/gwt-sdm-compile/README.md

 hoops described above.

-The problem is that dev_mode.js is served by the GWT codeserver and that means it is changed in sync with the codeserver as it is the only client of it.
+The problem is that dev_mode.js is served by the GWT codeserver and that means it is changed in lockstep with the codeserver as it is the only client of it.
 It won't be fun to incorporate the current dev_mode.js just to have a new incompatible one released the next day.

 So for now if you encounter problems with the compilation try to